daheeChung98/robust-regression-comparison/README.md

 ## Overview

-This project investigate the robustness of four linear regression methods under progressively more challenging data conditions.
+This project presents a systematic benchmark of four linear regression methods under progressively more challenging data conditions.

-The analysis begins with a baseline comparison on the original California Housing Dataset and then evaluates model behavior under synthetic response contamination.

-Rather than comparing predictive performance alone, this project focuses on two complementary aspects:

-- Predictive performance (RMSE, MAE, R<sup>2</sup>)
-- Coefficients stability under data contamination

-The goal is to understand when robust regression methods become advantageous over classical least-squares approahces.
+Rather than evaluating predictive accuracy alone, the project investigates how different forms of data contamination influence both prediction performance and coefficient stability.

+Four experimental settings are considered:

+- Baseline
+- Response Contamination
+- Feature Contamination
+- Heavy-tailed Noise

+This study demonstrates that model robustness depends strongly on the type of abnormal observations present in the data.

 ---